Distributed Stochastic Model Predictive Control with Temporal Aggregation for the Joint Dispatch of Cascaded Hydropower

-Solving the full-scale nonlinear stochastic energy dispatch model \eqref{eq:cen_sto_MPC} at high temporal resolution is computationally intensive due to the presence of intertemporal dynamics, multiple sources of uncertainty, and hydraulic cascade couplings.
-To alleviate this complexity, TSA is employed to construct a temporally aggregated approximation of \eqref{eq:cen_sto_MPC}, defined over a reduced set of representative periods (or clusters) $\boldsymbol{R}$, indexed by $r$.
-When the number of clusters satisfies $|\boldsymbol{R}| \ll |\boldsymbol{K}|$, the aggregated model yields significant computational savings.
+Solving the nonconvex stochastic energy dispatch model \eqref{eq:cen_sto_MPC} at high temporal resolution within real-time dispatch strategies is often computationally intractable.
+To alleviate this complexity, TSA is employed to construct a temporally aggregated counterpart of the full-scale model \eqref{eq:cen_sto_MPC}, defined over a reduced set of representative time periods (or clusters) $\boldsymbol{R}$, indexed by $r$, with cardinality $R \coloneqq |\boldsymbol{R}|$.
+When the number of clusters satisfies $R \ll K$, the temporally aggregated model yields significant computational savings.